Acclaimed British actor Sir John Hurt dies from cancer aged 77 - Isle Of Wight Radio

-Sir John Hurt has died from pancreatic cancer at the age of 77, his agent has confirmed.
+Sir John Hurt, who died aged 77 from pancreatic cancer, has been described as one of Britain’s greatest actors.

-Sir John Hurt has died from pancreatic cancer at the age of 77, his agent has confirmed.
+Sir John Hurt, who died aged 77 from pancreatic cancer, has been described as one of Britain’s greatest actors.

-The renowned British actor starred in more than 200 films and TV series during an illustrious career which spanned six decades.
+The renowned star featured in more than 200 films and TV series during an illustrious career which spanned six decades.

-He received critical acclaim for his portrayal of Quentin Crisp in The Naked Civil Servant, as well as his performances in The Elephant Man, Alien, and Midnight Express.
+He received critical acclaim for his portrayal of Quentin Crisp in The Naked Civil Servant, as well as his performances in The Elephant Man, 1984, Watership Down and Midnight Express.

+In Ridley Scott’s Alien, the actor played the first victim of the title creature – a performance which earned him a BAFTA nomination.

 Sir John, who was born in Derbyshire, found new fans when he starred as wandmaker Ollivander in the Harry Potter films.